Reviews

 The breadcrumbs about the follow-up made it sound like it would have a streak of even darker humour than the first did at points.
 It would, it was said, be a sinister musical, with Lady Gaga as Harley Quinn (here under the character's real name Harleen 'Lee' Quinzel), following the pair as they fall in love in Arkham hospital.
 As a way to continue the story after such a triumph first time around, it was a suitably just-crazy-enough-to-work proposition.

 It doesn’t go quite far enough.
-The frustration is that it frequently looks like it could.
+Most frustratingly, it frequently looks like it could.
 And it’s a promising set-up: Arthur is in custody, awaiting trial for his murders when he meets Lee in a music therapy group.
 Quickly, they become sweet on one another, and she soon reveals herself to be as dangerous as he is, as well as something of a Devil on his shoulder.

 It’s a shame, because there is brilliance scattered throughout.
 Joaquin Phoenix and Gaga are superb together, a believable double-act that manage to traverse flamboyance and rawness immaculately.
 She, in particular, puts in a cracker of a turn.
 Lee is mad, bad and dangerous to know, whispering in Arthur’s ear how great he is, but she’s also a toxic catastrophe, leading him on, lying and giving him terrible ideas (like firing his lawyer).

-The musical element works gloriously well.
-Again, there are times when the songs are surreal and larger-than-life in a fantastical world of delusions, like the dream sequences in The Big Lebowski, and times where Arthur simply begins singing in the inmate TV room.
-Obviously, as the greatest pop star of her time, Gaga nails it, but it’s pleasing just how good a singer and dancer he is, not even by comparison.
-In these moments, the agony and ecstasy of what could have been is writ large, and it’s incredible.
+The musical element works gloriously.
+Again, there are times when the songs are surreal and larger-than-life in a fantastical world of delusions, like the dream sequences in The Big Lebowski, and others where Arthur simply begins singing in the inmate TV room.
+Obviously, as the greatest pop star of her time, Gaga nails it, but it’s pleasing just how good a singer and dancer her partner is, even next to her.
+In these moments, the agony and ecstasy of what could have been is writ large.
 In keeping with the old-school filmmaking, it’s proper golden-age of Hollywood stuff, with the performances only enhanced by having actually sung the songs live during filming.

 Even so, Folie à Deux promised, and could have been, so much more.
 The parts are all there.
 You just wish it was a bit more Gaga.